mlaursen/react-md/packages/theme/README.md

 <tbody>
 <tr>
 <td><code>rmd-theme-tone(color, min-contrast)</code></td>
-<td>String - The string "light" if the color is considered light, otherwise "dark".</td>
+<td>String - The string 'light' if the color is considered light, otherwise 'dark'.</td>
 <td>Determines if a provided color is considered light or dark.
 <h5>Parameters</h5>
 <table>